andreas-schoch/dominoscript/readme.md

 </div>

 *(All 4 snippets are exactly the same code with the difference that they are all flipped differently.
 This is what I mean by the cardinal direction not mattering much in DominoScript.
-The red color is just for show)*
+The <span style="color: salmon;">red</span> color is just for show)*

 If we imagine the `6` to be the exit half, what will be the next domino the IP moves to?